Naturalization in Boston, MA

 - An ability to read, write, and speak English

 - A knowledge and understanding of U.S. history and government

-- attachment to the principles of the U.S. Constitution; and,
+- Attachment to the principles of the U.S. Constitution

 Note: Recent changes in immigration law and USCIS procedures now make it easier for U.S. military personnel to naturalize (see Naturalization Information for Military Personnel).
 All naturalization applicants must demonstrate good moral character, attachment, and favorable disposition.
 The other naturalization requirements may be modified or waived for certain applicants, such as spouses of U.S. citizens.